 - Rental fee: 1,100 won

-※ Rent an MP3 Player and listen to a guided audio tour while walking through Unhyongung Palace.
+※ Rent an audio guide and listen while walking through Unhyeongung Palace.

-※ Purchase a ticket for MP3 player rental at the ticket booth and submit the ticket to the MP3 player rental counter.
+※ Purchase a ticket for the audio guide rental at the ticket booth and submit the ticket at the audio guide rental counter.

-※ A government-issued ID card or passport is required for MP3 player rental.
-The ID card or passport will be returned when the MP3 player is turned in.
+※ A government-issued ID card or passport must be submitted for audio guide rental.
+The ID card or passport will be returned when the audio guide is turned in.

 ※ The palace is not responsible for lost bags and other personal belongings.